Design Others Q&A

 A5

 The Design Act employs the Related design system (Art.10), which allows the applicant to obtain a series of design rights on similar designs, where if filed separately, later applications are rejected on the basis of similarity.
 In case of applications filed under the Related design system, the applications are not cited against one another.
-The applicant can file one or more applications for the Related designs within 10 years from the application date of the principal design*5 (Act.10(1)) and the expiration date of the design rights for the related designs will be within 25 years from the application date of the principal design (Act.
+The applicant can file one or more applications for the Related designs within 10 years from the application date of the principal design*5 (Act.10(1)) and the expiration date of the design rights for the related designs will be within 25 years from the application date of the basic design (the design initially selected by the applicant as the principal design) (Act.
 21(2)).
 As such, the related designs for multiple products which are designed based on a consistent concept, a “group design,” can be protected in accordance with the long-tern market trend.
 In addition, registration for designs similar only to the related design is allowable.
 Therefore, evolving designs over the years can be protected.

 It should be noted that the related designs cannot be separated after registration, and therefore, they must be transferred together if they are transferred from one owner to another (Art.
 22).
 It should also be noted that if the Examiner finds that the applications filed as related designs are not similar to one another, he/she will issue office actions.
 In this case, the applicant is entitled to amend the related design applications to independent applications.
 Further, if one of the independent applications is objected over another application on the basis of similarity, the rejection can be overcome by amending the independent applications into related design applications.